na-na-hi/renget/archive/tmd2character_wallis.md

     Items in here cannot be stolen or lost during an adventure.
 They are kept protected in the base.
 However, they cannot be drawn from as they are in storage.
 Inventory should be updated outside an active adventure.
 Item Name | Description
 ------ | :----:
-1. Shattered TM | A broken TM that once contained the instructions to a move.
+1. Shattered TM ("Fang or Punch move") | A broken TM that once contained the instructions to a move.
 Can be repaired.
-2. Brown Gummi | Gives +10 IQ points to Ground-Types.
-Gives +5 to other types.
-Tastes like sweet root vegetable.
+2. Fighting-Type Gem | Holding this makes you feel very strong.
+Boosts a Fighting-Type move's damage by 3.

 **RP/QUEST STORAGE (∞ slots)**
 !!! note Inventory dedicated to extra stuff.